Digital Piano Expert

 Note Reading For Beginners: How To Read Sheet Music

-Just as reading opens your mind to fascinating stories and wisdom recorded by millennia of authors, learning how to read sheet music connects your mind to millennia of composers.
+Just as reading opens your mind to fascinating stories and wisdom recorded by millennia of authors, learning how to read sheet music connects your mind to the millennia of composers.

 What Is Music Note Reading?